 One of the biggest mistakes you can make is only looking at the interest rate when getting a mortgage.
 Sometimes the lowest rate isn’t always your best choice, especially if you’re planning to move in a couple years.
 If you end up locking into a low rate that doesn’t enable you to break the mortgage without paying a big penalty, for instance, then the low rate you selected upfront can end up costing you a lot more in the future.

-One of the biggest mistakes first-time homebuyers can make is only looking at the interest rate when getting a mortgage
+Important: One of the biggest mistakes first-time homebuyers can make is only looking at the interest rate when getting a mortgage.

 If possible, you’ll want to have the ability to increase your mortgage payments or make lump-sum payments to help pay your mortgage down faster.
 Even if you don’t think you’ll be making extra payments, remember that every bit helps, so it’s best to have this prepayment option just in case.
 Be sure to find out the amount you can prepay without facing penalties.

-What happens if you decide to move to a new home during the lifecycle of your existing mortgage?
+Tip: What happens if you decide to move to a new home during the lifecycle of your existing mortgage?
 You’ll want to transfer it to your new home.
-Be sure you have a ‘portable mortgage’
+Be sure you have a ‘portable mortgage’.

 It’s tough to predict the future and know exactly how long you’ll remain in your home.
 What happens if you decide you want to move from your current home to a new home during the lifecycle of your existing mortgage?
 In this case, you’ll want to ‘take your mortgage with you’.
 In other words, transfer it to your new home.
 This is known as a portable mortgage.